-The single most unique feature of Alaskan campers is the fact they are a hard-side, pop-up camper, or a “telescopic camper” as they have termed it.
+The single most unique feature of Alaskan campers is the fact they are a hard-side, pop-up camper, or a “telescopic camper”.
 Pictured above, is the 6.5′ model, which has a dry weight of 1,390 lbs.
 Lifting the top is achieved through an electric hydraulic pump and heavy-duty stainless steel pistons.

 AT Overland’s Habitat Truck Topper